 The goal of this course is to teach computer science and medical students the foundations of solving large-scale problems in biology using computer algorithms.
 The course is structured as a sequence of biology questions that guides students through algorithmic paradigms used to answer them.
 The course is cross-listed as a computer science and a medical school course, and the course is organized as to have the two types of students interact and work together on a joint project.

 Instructor: Dr. Almir Mutapčić, PhD - Download CV

 Summary: The main goal of the course is to introduce students to the state-of-the-art technologies used for storing, processing, and computation of Big Data, as well as introduce theoretical underpinnings of such systems.
 The course is intended to provide students with practical skills related to setting up, operation, and usage of cloud computing systems and ability to conduct independent engineering development and data science.
 Topics include Block storage, map-reduce, Hadoop, YARN, Hive, HBase, Data science and cloud operations.

 Summary: Big Data Research seminar hosts talks of big data researchers and industry practitioners, and is designed to serve as a meeting place for students, faculty and big data practitioners where new developments in big data are shared.

-As a part of this course, students are expected to produce research reports form the talks they attended, incorporating in this assignment the research and writing skills they developed throughout the semester.
+As a part of this course, students are expected to produce research reports from the talks they attended, incorporating in this assignment the research and writing skills they developed throughout the semester.

 Summary: This is a standard first graduate-level computer architecture course.
-The main goal of the course is to presents a challenge in terms of processor speed, memory as well as interconnection networks related to big data environment.
-The course is intended to equip students with the ability to conduct independent research in computer architecture, and to integrate the theoretical with the practical skills.
+The main goal of the course is to present a challenge in terms of processor speed, memory as well as interconnection networks related to big data environment.
+The course is intended to equip students with the ability to conduct independent research in computer architecture and to integrate the theoretical with the practical skills.